 Telescopes are a crucial piece of any astrophotographer’s arsenal.
 They work in tandem with your camera and provide you with the power to get up close and personal with the cosmos.
 Of course, not all telescopes are made the same.
 Your final images will rely, in large part, on the capabilities of your telescope.
 In this guide, we’re going to help you find the best telescopes for astrophotography.
 We’ll go over some key features that you need to consider.
-Below, you’ll also find our recommendations for 20 telescopes to fit anyone’s budget.
+Below, you’ll also find our recommendations for 22 of the best telescopes for astrophotography to fit anyone’s budget.

 Types of Telescopes Available